ADITYAD216/PASSWORD/README.md

-# PASSWORD
-to get a random password with no. of digits given by a user
+To get a random password with no. of digits given by a user : Using the Python library 'random'